 Notes

-• When ready to bake, roll the cookie dough balls in the sanding sugar, and place on the cookie sheet.
+To freeze almond sprinkle cookie dough, roll the dough into balls, flatten each with the bottom of a glass, then freeze them on a parchment sheet until solid.
+Transfer them to a freezer bag or an airtight container for storage.
+When ready to bake, roll the cookie dough balls in the sanding sugar, then place on a parchment paper-lined baking sheet.
 You may need to add 1-2 minutes to your baking time for baking the frozen cookies.

 Nutrition